 The battle over the office thermostat is an age-old dilemma.
 While more women than men lament that the office is too cold, it’s actually the number one complaint among all office workers in numerous workplace polls.
 Unfortunately, the solution offered by the rest of the warm-blooded world is simply to “put on a sweater.”
 But despite a workplace wardrobe of mostly wool and cashmere, it’s still not enough.

-If you’re one of those workers suffering from frostbite in a frigid office, here are some cozy and professional ways to get warm without wearing your parka at your computer.
+If you’re one of those workers suffering in a cold office, here are some cozy and professional ways to get warm without wearing a parka at your computer.

 Throw Blankets, Wraps & Scarves

 If your legs tend to get cold, leave a throw blanket draped over the back of your chair and pull it over your lap whenever you need a little extra warmth.
 For upper body chills, keep a neutral colored wrap at your desk, or a zip-up fleece or hoodie for the guys.
 Even a scarf can do the trick.
 While it might not seem like much, simply covering the exposed skin around your neck can actually help trick your body into feeling warmer.

 Another way to trick your body into believing it’s warm is to sip a hot drink.
 While a cup of cocoa, tea or coffee won’t actually raise your internal body temperature, it does have the placebo effect.
 Your mouth is one of the most sensitive parts of your body, so the sensation of hot liquid actually gives you the illusion that you’re heating up.
 For an added bonus, pick up a mug warmer for your desk and save yourself the chilly walk to the microwave.

 Heated Mouse & Fingerless Gloves